albar965/littlenavmap-manual/src/en/PROFILE.rst

 This is only shown if the profile could not be built due to errors in the flight plan or aircraft performance.

-The error messages are the same as in the :ref:`flight-plan-table-error` in the flight planning window.
+The error messages are the same as in :ref:`flight-plan-table-error` in the flight planning window.

 Zoom Sliders